 In the 1960s, Janice Bellace worked as a Bell Telephone operator while she went to college.
 All Bell Telephone operators were women then.

-"Then I realized men coming out of high school, of the same intelligence, were paid almost double," she said.
+"Then I realized that men who were hired straight out of high school, of the same intelligence, got paid almost double," she said.

 The positions open to the men were not open to women, even within the same company.